-Performance Guarantee Required
+2.1 Performance Guarantee Required

-- 2.1 Before endorsement of the Board's approval of an ACTIVE ADULT NEIGHBORHOOD Special Permit, the applicant shall agree to complete the required improvements specified in these Rules for any lots subject to the Special Permit.
-Such construction and installation shall be secured by one, or in part by one and in part by the other, of the following methods, which may from time to time be varied by the applicant with the written approval of the Board. - 2.1.1 As a result of prior experience with the inflation of construction costs over time, as well as the higher costs of publicly bid work, the Board shall require a performance guarantee in the amount of one hundred and fifty percent (150%) of the estimated cost. - 2.1.1.1 The Board reserves the right to increase the required amount deposited as necessary over time to ensure sufficient performance guarantee.
+Before endorsement of the Board's approval of an ACTIVE ADULT NEIGHBORHOOD Special Permit , the applicant shall agree to complete the required improvements specified in these Rules for any lots subject to the Special Permit.
+Such construction and installation shall be secured by one, or in part by one and in part by the other, of the following methods, which may from time to time be varied by the applicant with the written approval of the Board.

+As a result of prior experience with the inflation of construction costs over time, as well as the higher costs of publicly bid work, the Board shall require a performance guarantee in the amount of one hundred and fifty percent (150%) of the estimated cost.

+The Board reserves the right to increase the required amount deposited as necessary over time to ensure sufficient performance guarantee.

-2.2 Types of Performance Guarantees
+2.2 Performance Guarantees

-2.2.1 Restrictive covenant - The applicant shall file a restrictive covenant which has been approved by the Board, executed and duly recorded by the owner of record, running with the land, whereby such ways and services shall be provided to serve any lot before such lot may be built upon or conveyed, other than by mortgage deed; provided, that a mortgagee who acquires title to the mortgaged premises by foreclosure or otherwise and any succeeding owner of such premises or part thereof may sell any such lot, subject to that portion of the restrictive covenant which provides that no lot shall be built upon until such ways and utilities have been provided to serve such lot, and provided, further, that nothing herein shall be deemed to prohibit a conveyance by a single deed, subject to such restrictive covenant, or either the entire parcel of land shown on the plan or of all lots not previously released by the Board.
-A deed of any part of the subdivision or subject parcels, in violation hereof, shall be voidable by the grantee prior to the release of the restrictive covenant but not later than three years from the date of such deed.
+- 2.2.1 Restrictive covenant In addition to any required Performance Guarantee, the applicant shall file a restrictive covenant which has been approved by the Board, executed and duly recorded by the owner of record, running with the land, whereby such ways and services shall be provided to serve any lot before such lot may be built upon or conveyed, other than by mortgage deed; provided, that a mortgagee who acquires title to the mortgaged premises by foreclosure or otherwise and any succeeding owner of such premises or part thereof may sell any such lot, subject to that portion of the restrictive covenant which provides that no lot shall be built upon until such ways and utilities have been provided to serve such lot, and provided, further, that nothing herein shall be deemed to prohibit a conveyance by a single deed, subject to such restrictive covenant, or either the entire parcel of land shown on the plan or of all lots not previously released by the Board.
+A deed of any part of the subdivision or subject parcels, in violation hereof, shall be voidable by the grantee prior to the release of the restrictive covenant but not later than three years from the date of such deed. - 2.2.2 Said agreement shall also provide for a schedule of disbursements which may be made from time to time to the applicant upon completion of various stages of the work, and shall further provide that in the event the work is not completed within the time set forth by the applicant, any remaining funds not disbursed shall be available for completion.